HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Cassava Sciences, Inc. (SAVA) Investors to Contact Firm's Attorneys Now, Securities Fraud Case Filed

 SAN FRANCISCO, Aug.
-30, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Cassava Sciences, Inc. ( SAVA) investors with significant losses to submit your losses now.
+31, 2021 /PRNewswire/ -- Hagens Berman urges Cassava Sciences, Inc. (NASDAQ: SAVA) investors with significant losses to submit your losses now.

 Class Period: Feb.
 2, 2021 – Aug.
 24, 2021